 I’d taken a week-long temp job to fund a cross-country flight.
 My boyfriend had been paralyzed in a bicycle race and I wanted to visit him at Craig Rehab hospital.
 Just out of college, I didn’t feel it was right spending money from my small startup for this unplanned trip.
 Never intending on working in a corporate setting, there I was.

-The company that had brought me in needed a lunchtime receptionist.
+The company that brought me in needed a lunchtime receptionist.
 The employee who subbed during lunch had gone on vacation.
 Her primary job could wait but who would spot the front desk and switchboard?
 When I wasn’t routing calls, I read a book.
 Sweet gig.

 Mid-morning on Friday the head of HR stood before me, clearly in search of help.
 She asked this unlikely addition to her lobby if I knew anything about floppy disks.
 Yes, I said, as we walked to see if I could find a file.
 Her assistant was unexpectedly never returning to the office.
 File found and printed, I headed back to the couch.